NatLibFi/NDL-VuFind2-Vagrant/README.md

 _both/either_:

-Put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.
-An optional sample data file goes also to the _config/_ directory.
-See the bootstrap files for possible config changes prior to running the VMs.
+If using Oracle, put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.

+For the record data, some options exist:
+* bare minimum (e.g. testing purposes): add a sample data file to the _config/_ directory to import to the local Solr database via RecordManager during install
+* more proper use: import your data manually from file(s) or set up harvesting sources after the provisioning/installing is done
+* without local database: use a remote Solr server (like the NDL development index - unfortunately, for limited users only)
+  - either set the 'EXTERNAL_SOLR_URL' in the bootstrap files (but note that the Solr and RecordManager won't be installed at all, then!), or
+  - add the external URL to the _vufind2/local/config/vagrant/vufind/config.ini_ file after install.

+See the bootstrap files for possible install configuration changes prior to running the VMs.

 #### Use